 1 Understand the scientific modelling process and its viability for intelligence analysis.
 2 Differentiate the different roles of mental, explicit and computational models in intelligence analysis.
 3 Appraise and critique the applicability of explicit static and dynamic models and simulations of social, physical and hybrid targets.
-4 Appraise and understand the benefits and limits of models, data analytic and science applications, artificial intelligence, games and simulations applied to intelligence analysis.
-5 Appraise and understand the relevant emerging technologies within the Intelligence Community on a tactical, operational and strategic level.
+4 Appraise and understand the benefits and limits of models, data analytic and science applications, games and simulations applied to intelligence analysis.
+5 Appraise and understand the relevant emerging technologies within the Intelligence Community on a tactical, operational, and strategic level.
 6 Argue about the implications of future artificial intelligence and quantum computing on defence and security.
 7 Value and weigh quantitative methodology as it pertains to intelligence.

-The course will consist of 9 three-hour teaching sessions, group exercise participation and in-class exercises.
-The lectures consist of a mix of one-hour lectures of that week's topic, in- class exercises, group presentations and individual paper progress presentations, each of which is described in the next chapters this course and assignment guide.
-During the course you are allowed and stimulated to make use of AI tools to help you in preparation and execution of your assignments.
+The course will consist of 9 three-hour teaching sessions and a graphic design workshop.
+In general, the lectures consist of a one-hour lectures of that week's topic, an in-class exercise, and a feedback/presentation/individual work hour, each of which is described in the course guide.